algo7/express-suite/README.md

     checkGet: true, //Wether to check the GET requests or not
     emptyBodyMsg: 'Err Msg 1', //Custom msg for empty body
-    emptyFieldMsg: 'Err Msg 2', //Custom msg for missing fields }),
+    emptyFieldMsg: 'Err Msg 2', //Custom msg for missing fields supressFieldKey = false, //To supress the key of the missing field }),
 );